elixir-europe/rdmkit/pages/national_resources/es_resources.md

 resources:
   - name: Red Española de Supercomputación
-    description: Its mission is to offer the resources and services of supercomputing and data management necessary for the development of innovative and high-quality scientific and technological projects, through competitive calls based on the scientific excellence of the projects to be developed.
+    description: The Spanish Supercomputing Network's mission is to offer the resources and services of supercomputing and data management necessary for the development of innovative and high-quality scientific and technological projects, through competitive calls based on the scientific excellence of the projects to be developed.
     how_to_access:
     related_pages:
       your_role: [researcher, data manager, IT support]